-Healthy and nutritious Kashmiri rajma curry is the Kashmiri red kidney beans cooked in Kashmiri flavors to bring out the best combination ever!
+Healthy & nutritious Kashmiri rajma curry is the Kashmiri red kidney beans cooked in flavorful Kashmiri spice combinations to bring out the best flavors ever!

-The dry kidney beans require a longer cooking time and additionally you need to soak them for considerable number of hours preferably overnight.
-I found a short-cut method which is very useful in case you forget to soak the beans last night and still you have made your mind to make nothing else other than the ecstatic Kashmiri rajma curry for tonight’s dinner!
-I suffer from this syndrome way too often and have no idea how to cure it!
+In India, we use dry uncooked kidney beans as opposed to the bottled ones which are cooked.
+The dry kidney beans require a longer cooking time and additionally you need to soak them for considerable number of hours, preferably overnight.
+I have found a short-cut method which is very useful in case you forget to soak the beans last night and still you have made up your mind to make nothing else other than the ecstatic Kashmiri rajma curry for tonight’s dinner!
+I myself suffer from this syndrome way too often and have no idea how to cure it!
+Hence, I had to come up with a make-shift arrangement so that I don’t deprive myself from such a nutritious dish!

 - Kashmiri Red kidney beans – 1 & ½ cups